han-gottes/gorgeous-git/README.md

 > Plenty of repos like this already exist, but this is just a guide for my labmates and me to update as we go...

 Everything you need to make attention-grabbing, well-organized README files for project repos and your GitHub profile is included here.
 The file `sample.md` can be used to copy syntax for future repo READMEs.
 It is written in Markdown and includes some basic text that produces fairly impressive results, such as dropdown menus (like below) and footnotes.
-I recommend using Visual Studio Code when writing your READMEs because it lets you preview as you go.
+I recommend using Visual Studio Code when writing your READMEs because it lets you see a preview.

 <details>
  <summary>Intro videos on README files</summary>